tt47cf6/JTimedSlideShow/README.md

 This application is perfect for needing to run a slideshow automatically from the command line, say from cron.
 It will use pictures from a given directory and finish after a given number of minutes.

-Slides will be shown in alphabetical order, and looks for new or missing files with each slide advance.
+Slides will be shown in alphabetical order, and new or missing files are looked for with each slide advance.

 Usage